nachocaru/xaprb.com/content/blog/2007-04-05-mysql-table-sync-vs-sqlyog-job-agent.md

 | +368 | 1054403046550107382218321910460918668291081851629911 |     489 | 368027560 |
 +------+------------------------------------------------------+---------+-----------+</pre>

 As SJA finds differences between the tables, it adds `WHERE` clauses to the checksum query, narrowing the range of rows by limiting the upper and lower boundaries of the rows that are being checksummed.
-Here&#8217;s a typical `WHERE` clause:
+Here's a typical `WHERE` clause:

 <pre>where   `col1` >= 219000000 and `col1` &lt; 220000000</pre>